In the Center for Complexity and Collective Computation at the Wisconsin Institute for Discovery

 Biological and social systems tend to be hierarchically organized, with multiple functionally relevant spatial and temporal scales.
 C4 scientists are interested in how and why these scales arise.
 Results of C4 research suggest that robust, slowly changing social aggregates arise from interactions among self-interested components through a process of collective computation, whereby components minimize uncertainty by coarse-graining over microscopic interactions.

-The basic idea is that coarse-grained, statistical representations of collective dynamics are more predictive of the future state of the system than the constantly in-flux behavioral patterns at the component, or microscopic, level.
-Hence the representations provide a stable background against which components can fine tune their strategies.
+The basic idea is that coarse-grained, slowly-changing statistical representations of collective dynamics are more predictive of the future state of the system than the constantly in-flux behavioral patterns at the component, or microscopic, level.
+Hence the representations reduce uncertainty by providing a stable background against which components can fine tune their strategies.
 As an interaction history accumulates the coarse-grained representations--social structure--consolidate.
-This minimizes environmental uncertainty, can facilitates adaptation, and may provide the foundations for new levels of organization.
+This process may provide the foundations for new levels of organization.

 Of course in social systems at all scales of biological organization there are multiple components interacting and simultaneously coarse-graining.
 Hence of interest are the collective consequences for social structure of many components searching for regularities and modulating their strategies in response to perceived regularities.
-C4 researchers have developed novel computational techniques (Inductive Game Theory) for extracting strategic decision-making rules from time-series data and constructing causal networks or adaptive social circuits that capture these collective effects and so map microscopic dynamics to aggregate-level properties at the macroscopic scale.
+C4 researchers have developed novel computational techniques (Inductive Game Theory) for extracting strategic decision-making rules, game structure, and potentially strategy cost, from time-series data.
+Using the extracted strategies C4 researchers construct probabilistic social circuits in which the nodes are typically individuals or subgroups.
+A directed edge between two nodes indicates the "receiving node" has a strategy for the "sending node"--more specifically, the weight on the edge gives the above null probability that a receiving node performs the target behavior in response to a behavior by the 'sending node".
+Often nodes have multiple strategies they may play depending on context or who is involved in an interaction.
+These meta-strategies are captured in the circuit using different types of boolean gates.

-C4 scientists believe collective computation might account for how mind emerges from brain and underlies the transitions to new kinds of individuality that have occurred over the history of life on earth.
+C4 scientists are exploring whether collective computation might account for how mind emerges from brain and underlies the transitions to new kinds of individuality that have occurred over the history of life on earth.
 C4 research spans multiple levels of organization in the search for common algorithmic principles underlying the formation of collectives.